How Do Sunglasses Block UV Rays?

-When light is reflected off a surface like water, snow, or glass, the light waves “polarize,” which means that they tend to orient themselves horizontally, producing harsh glare and causing eye strain.
+When light is reflected off a surface like water, snow, or glass, the light waves “polarize,”.
+This means they tend to orient themselves horizontally, producing harsh glare and causing eye strain.
 Polarized lenses reduce the brightness of the glare without making the field of vision dimmer.

 How Are Polarized Lenses Made?

-Polarized lenses are made from thin, clear films that are heated and stretched, causing the long molecules that make up the film to align.
-The film is dipped in iodine solution, which creates long parallel, darkened lines that are invisible to the unaided eye.
+Polarized lenses are made from thin, clear films.
+The film is heated and stretched, causing the long molecules that make up the film to align.
+The film is then dipped in an iodine solution, creating a long parallel, darkened lines that are invisible to the unaided eye.
 Then the film is dyed to the desired color.
-For placement on lenses for polarization, the film is oriented to block horizontal glare, and mounted on a sheet of another substance called CAB.
-Usually the polarizing film is laminated between two pieces of lens material.
+For placement on lenses for polarization, the film is oriented to block horizontal glare and mounted on a sheet of another substance called CAB.
+Usually, the polarizing film is laminated between two pieces of the lens material.

 Who Should Choose Polarized Sunglasses?

-Polarized sunglasses work best when the sun is neither directly overhead nor on the horizon, but that still leaves most of the day.
+Polarized sunglasses work best when the sun is neither directly overhead nor on the horizon.
 Anyone who deals with reflective glare should consider polarized lenses.
-They’re great for lifeguards, boaters, water skiers, and those who are surrounded by horizontal surfaces that produce glare, like car hoods and roads.
+They’re great for lifeguards, boaters, and water skiers.
+Basically, anyone who is surrounded by horizontal surfaces that produce glare, like car hoods and roads.
 Long distance drivers, people who play sports, and fishermen benefit from polarized lenses.

-It’s important to bear in mind that many types of electronic screens, like those on ATMs, are covered with polarizing film.
+Bear in mind, that many types of electronic screens, like those on ATMs, are covered with polarizing film.
 When you look at these surfaces through polarized sunglasses, they will be hard to read.

 Polarized Sunglasses Aren’t Strictly Business

 Polarized lenses are used in numerous styles, including up-to-the-minute trendy designs.
-The Ralph by Ralph Lauren RA5049 is a perfect example.
-With dark tortoise frames and polarized brown lenses, they’ll look just as great with your best work suit during your commute as they will with jeans and a t-shirt in the park on a Saturday.
+The Ray-Ban RB2140 Wayfarer sunglasses are a perfect example.
+The dark tortoise frames and polarized brown lenses, they’ll look just as great with your best work suit as well as jeans and a t-shirt.

-For men, the Von Zipper Fulton Black with Gray polarized lenses is a terrific all-around pair of shades.
-They’re a slightly more cutting edge take on the Wayfarer, and they will work with everything from the most casual beachwear to your nicest work clothes.
+For men, the Ray-Ban RB4165 Justin sunglasses with a grey gradient polarized lenses is a terrific all-around pair of shades.
+They’re a slightly more cutting-edge take on the classic Wayfarer.
+Plus they will work with any style.
 And if you’re going to be on the water, they’re unbeatable for cutting down on glare without distorting colors.